diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 to update a service, you have to insert a service first, then update it, and then test if the update was successful.
 Because each test transaction aborts after each test, there is no left over data to worry about after each test.
-Furthermore, since PostgreSQL executes transactions in isolation, regardless of whether these are commited or not, no two tests can interfere with each other.
+Furthermore, since PostgreSQL executes transactions in isolation, regardless of whether these are committed or not, no two tests can interfere with each other.
 Lastly, testing this way is very fast when executed in parallel.